fjwright/Run-REDUCE/docs/InstallAndRun.md

 font with the same numerical size appears smaller than in Run-REDUCE.)
 This may be because JavaFX font sizes don't reflect display scaling.

-On my Linux computer, which currently runs Ubuntu 18.04.4 LTS, by default a warning message appears and some dialogues jump when they first appear.
-In order to avoid these problems, I have included the option
+On Ubuntu 18 and 20, by default, two warning message appears and on Ubuntu 18 some dialogues jump when they first appear.
+The warning about *libcanberra-gtk-module* can be avoided by using *Synaptic* to install *libcanberra-gtk-module* (or you can just ignore it).
+In order to avoid the other problems, I have included the option

     -Djdk.gtk.version=2

 in the *Run-REDUCE-FX* batch file.
-This may not be necessary on all platforms and will, I hope, cease to be necessary at some future date, so you might like to experiment with removing it.
+This may not be necessary on other platforms and will, I hope, cease to be necessary at all at some future date, so you might like to experiment with removing it.

 I have been advised that on Kubuntu 18.04.4 it may be necessary to install the Gnome 2 theme Adwaita.
 You may also find that the About